Skip to content

 How to use Abstractions?

 Abstractions files must be inside Libs folder and be called as Libs/myabs.
+You can also use declare -lib Libs them call you abstraction using myabs.

 You can also check the Template section to understand how to use templates.